Walks and hikes in Turangi

-This is a perfect walk for family and friends with mobility issues, it is short, easy and wheelchair friendly.
-There are boiling mud pools, mysteriously mists arising from steaming water where submerged logs have turned coppery.
-The native bush is stunted with the geothermal heat and activity adding to the sense of mystery.
-The walk is directly behind the Tokaanu Geothermal Pools making for a great day out and about from Taupo.
+This is a perfect walk for family and friends with mobility issues, it is short, easy, and wheelchair friendly.
+There are boiling mud pools, and mysterious mists swirling above steaming water.
+Observe the coppery submerged logs and stunted native bush.
+The short 1 km walk is packed with volcanic highlights adding to the sense of wonder.
+The walk is directly behind the Tokaanu Geothermal Pools.
+Tokaanu is a great place to explore for visitors staying in Taupo.

 - Length 400m